How to Use ChatGPT for Personal Finance: A Beginner’s Guide to AI Budgeting

 Is ChatGPT better than budgeting apps like YNAB or Mint?

 They do different things.
-Budgeting apps automatically track your spending by connecting to your bank.
+Budgeting apps automatically track spending by connecting to your bank.
 ChatGPT helps you think through financial decisions and create plans.
 You might use both: an app to see where your money goes, and ChatGPT to figure out what to do about it.

 Can ChatGPT help me with investing?